samsquire/additive-guis/README.md

 # order

-The wiget appears at this position along the X axis.
+The widget appears at this position along the X axis.

 ## Tweaking